zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 ### Summary

-- Projects which we have no motivation to maintain, we are obligated to gracefully discontinue
+- We are obligated to gracefully discontinue projects, which we have no motivation to maintain anymore
 - There are different options to ensure the project lives on
 - Projects can be archived, users directed to a 3rd party fork, or the ownership of such project can be transferred
 - The open source guild can help you make the right choice